-(11) The grade awarded for the written master's thesis contributes as a proportion of five-sixths of the cumulative grade for the master's thesis, with the grade for the oral presentation contributing one-sixth.
+(11) The grade awarded for the written master's thesis contributes to five-sixths of the cumulative grade for the master's thesis, with the grade for the oral presentation contributing one-sixth.

 (12) The master's thesis is considered passed if the overall grade awarded is "sufficient" (4.0) or higher.